Grammar Index By Induced Suffix Sorting: Pattern Matching Algorithm

 \section{Pattern Matching Algorithm}

-Like \citet[Sect.~2]{sahinalp96lca}, our idea is to first fix a core~$C$ of a given pattern~$P$, find the occurrences of~$C$ in the text, and then try to extend all these occurrences to occurrences of~$P$.
-However, we do not try to find the occurrences of $P$ directly, but rather the lowest \DAG{} nodes (a) having~$C$ as a descendant and (b) having such a large expansion that we could extend~$C$ to~$P$.
+We follow the steps of \citet[Sect.~2]{sahinalp96lca}, who identify a substring~$C$ of the parse of the pattern~$P$ that can be matched against the RHSs of the grammar.
+They called such a substring~$C$ a \emph{core} of the pattern.
+The core needs to exhibit certain properties such that all occurrences of $P$ in $T$ are parsed by the grammar of $T$ in a way that their contained parse of $C$ is identical.
+This allows us to retrieve the occurrences of $P$ by (1) first finding the occurrences of $C$ in the RHSs of the grammar and then (2) extending these occurrences to occurrences of $P$. \JO{However, we do not try to find the occurrences of $P$ directly, but rather the lowest \DAG{} nodes (a) having~$C$ as a descendant and (b) having such a large expansion that we could extend~$C$ to~$P$. }